Milan Metro

 The Milan metro is made up of four lines and is the most extensive in Italy.
 Its construction was completed in the 1960s.

 Despite the Milan Metro only having four lines and 111 stations, it's currently the longest metro line in Italy - measuring 58.7 miles - 94.5 km.
-It surpasses the metro in Rome, which only consists of three lines.
+It surpasses the metro in Rome, which only consists of 3 lines.

 The Milan Metro is one of Europe’s most modern metro systems.
 Although the first projects to build a metro rail network were designed at the beginning of the twentieth century, it wasn’t until 1957 that the first metro line was set up.
 The Milan Metro was inaugurated nearly ten years later, in 1964.